renpy/renpy/sphinx/source/side_image.rst

 At point B, the "eileen concerned" image is showing.
 The pool of attributes is now "eileen" and "concerned".
 The only matching image is "side eileen", so that's what Ren'Py selects.
-If the was a "side concerned" image, there would be ambiguity, and Ren'Py wouldn't display an image.
+If there was a "side concerned" image, there would be ambiguity, and Ren'Py wouldn't display an image.